VictoriaMetrics/vmctl/README.md

 `vmctl` supports the `prometheus` mode for migrating data from Prometheus to VictoriaMetrics time-series database.
 Migration is based on reading Prometheus snapshot, which is basically a hard-link to Prometheus data files.
-Thanos uses the same storage engine as Prometheus and the data layout on-disk should be the same.
-That means `vmctl` may be used for Thanos historical data migration as well.

 See `help` for details:
 ```